 The Africans packed tightly into the high-school auditorium and up into the balcony, pressing against each other from wall to wall.
 They would have easily broken any U.S. fire code, but that didn't matter here.
 The Kenyans were curious about the group of Americans on the stage.
 Who were they?

-As Campus Crusade for Christ staff member Isaac Kanyingi looked around the old auditorium, he also had questions.
+As Cru staff member Isaac Kanyingi looked around the old auditorium, he also had questions.

 This age group represented a quarter of Kenya's population, poised to have a great influence on their country.
 Would this be the generation, Isaac wondered, to help Kenyans start living for Christ?